binaryage/blog/_posts/2010-10-06-totalfinder-discount-coupon-with-friends.md

 #### What if I have a multi-license already?

-<a href="mailto:antonin@binaryage.com">Send me a request</a> and I will re-license your multi-license for you.
+<a href="mailto:antonin@binaryage.com">Send me a request</a> and I will re-license multi-license for you.
 The discount is the same.

 #### What's next?